-Social workers should accept the individual person in his or her totality and ensure access to needed services.
-Language is a source and an extension of personal identity and culture and therefore, is one way individuals interact with others in their families and communities and across different cultural groups.
-Individuals and groups have a right to use their language in their individual and communal life.
+Social workers should accept each individual in totality and ensure access to needed services.
+Language is a source and an extension of personal identity and culture and, therefore, is one way that individuals interact with others in their families and communities and across different cultural groups.
+Individuals and groups have a right to use their preferred language.

-Language diversity is a resource for society, and linguistic diversity should be preserved and promoted.
+Linguistic diversity is a resource for society, and as such, should be preserved and promoted.
 The essence of the social work profession is to promote social justice and eliminate discrimination and oppression based on linguistic or other diversities.
-Title VI of the Civil Rights Act clarifies the obligation of agencies and service providers to not discriminate or have methods of administering services that may subject individuals to discrimination.